mape-maker/mape-maker/documentation/sections/introduction.rst

 Introduction
 ============
-This package can be used to simulate scenarios of wind power forecasts from actuals or from actuals to forecasts.
+This package can be used to simulate scenarios of wind power forecasts from actuals and vice-versa.
 It has been implemented so that a generalization to any source of uncertainty providing actuals and forecasts, is possible.

 The main inputs of the package are :